yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 -- I left out the part of ETL tools as this is detaily handled in the course *Extract-Transform-Load Technologies*--

 ### Data Marts

 This is the third component of the DWH.
-Data marts, usually in denormalized form, contain portions of Data from the DWH which is used to support specific analytical needs of business departments(e.g marketing).
+Data marts, usually in denormalized, normalised, aggregated or summarised form, contains portions of Data from the DWH which is used to support specific analytical needs of business departments(e.g marketing).
 Besides being denormalized, each data mart contains all relevant KPIs of the department using it.
 The fact table contains transactional data along side the metrics used to evaluate the business process of the department.
 The dimension tables contain features or contextual data.
 Contextual data is used to describe the metrics or KPIs in the fact tabel.
 Usually, the fact table is surrounded by dimension tables.
 These dimension tables represent different business area e.g customers, products, time.
 Data marts are useful as they allow data from the organization to be aggregated or summarised, and viewed from different business perspectives.
 It is possible that the dimensions of the same data mart is used to serve different business departments.
 The key advantages of a data mart are:

 - Control: Each department is responsible for managing and processing data in its data mart.
 - Cost: It is cost effective as every department can manage its data out of the DWH.
 - Customization: Data marts are customized according to the requirements of the department using it.
 It allows for summarization, prunning, merging etc.

 In data marts, the *primary key (pk)* of the dimension tables are inserted into the fact table as *foreign keys (fk)*.
 Since the fact table does not have a unique identifier of its transactions, the fk from the dimension tables are combined to form a *surrogate key* that make up the primary key of the fact table.
 The fact table contain all KPIs which are typically numeric data types.
 The fact table may also contain *degenerate keys* which uniquely identifies every business event captured by the fact table.
-An example of a data mart is a *star shape schema*.
+An example of a data mart is a *star shape  or snowflake schema*.

 ### Bus Architecture

 Kimball's buttom-up approach suggest a *bus matrix* which should be used to prioritise *business processes and entities*.
 Business processes are entered as rows while business entities are columns.The bus matrix also enable stakeholders to have an overview of the DWH architecture which is relevant for the design of the architecture.
 Business processes and entities that relate to each other get an *X* entry in matrix cells.
 The bus matrix is a simple alternative to the Entity Relationship Diagram (ERD), especially for non-technical stakeholders.

 ![Bus Matrix](./img/bus_matrix.png "Bus Matrix")

 ## Chapter five: Big Data Frameworks

 Traditional storage solutions like relational database management systems and corresponding relational DWHs are suitable for storing and managing large structural data.
-However, they quickly reach their limits when handling Big Data (Volume, Variety, Velocity, Varacity and Value) due to is semi-structure and unstructure nature.
+However, they quickly reach their limits when handling Big Data (Volume, Variety, Velocity, Varacity and Value) due to its semi-structure and unstructure nature.
 For this reason, new technologies have evolve to collect, store and analyse big data.
 A typical example Hadoop Distributed File Systems(HDFS) from Apache Software Foundation and Data Lakes.
 In addition to these storage frameworks, Apache Hive which is a processing framework that allows the transformation of Big Data using SQL-like syntax will also be discussed.
 As oppose to Apache MapReduce that is suitable for performing summarizations on huge amounts of data, apache hive is suitable for complex transformation tasks used in machine learning scenarios.
 Apache Hadoop is an open source project currently being further developed by the Apache Software Foundation (ASF).
-The following are modules are (officially) in development and management by ASF.
+The following modules are (officially) in development and management by ASF.

 1. Hadoop common: All commonly shared libraries and utilities in support of Hadoop modules
-2. Hadoop Distributed File System: An open source data storage distributed framework that utilizes replication as distribution strategy
+2. Hadoop Distributed File System: An open source file based data storage distributed framework that utilizes replication as distribution strategy
-3. Hadoop MapReduce: A distributed data processing module suitable for performing simple calculations(e.g sum, average etc) at high speed on big data.
+3. Hadoop MapReduce: A distributed data processing module for large scale computing and suitable for calculating simple statistics like sum, average etc.
-4. Hadoop YARN(Yet Another Resource Negotiator): A resource management framwork in distributive computing that also provides the possibility to schedule workloads.
+4. Hadoop YARN(Yet Another Resource Negotiator): A resource management framework in distributive computing that also provides the possibility to schedule workloads.
 For MapReduce it provides scalability and adaptability resources and provide support for managing workloads that are not MapReduce.

 Other projects being managed by ASF within the scope of the Hadoop project include: **Pig, ZooKeeper,Spark, Flume, Tez, Mahout, Hive amd HBase**.